WMDA/social-media-analysis/README.rst

   -h, --help                                               show this help message and exit

-  -t --topics                                              Topics in for praw to search reddit
+  -t, --topics                                              Topics in for praw to search reddit

-  -c COMMENTS, --comments                                  COMMENTS
+  -c COMMENTS --comments                                   COMMENTS

   -config                                                  Selects number of comments for praw to limit to.
                                                            Uses config.yaml file instead of providing options,